| Where

 was like for our ancestors ten thousand years

 ago; that is, they are windows to our prehistory.
+Other influential

 figures of early anthropology who touched upon